JensPenny/SamToSqlite/docs/Readme.md

 Extra documentation can be found under the same link, in the 'export' document

 ## Where
-The files that are generated are available on the following S3 space: (https://samv2.ams3.digitaloceanspaces.com/)[samV2 space]
+The files that are generated are available on the following S3 space: [samV2 space](https://samv2.ams3.digitaloceanspaces.com/)

-You can find the latest version under following URI: (https://samv2.ams3.digitaloceanspaces.com/latest/latest.zip)[latest version - WARNING: direct download]
+You can find the latest version under following URI: [latest version - WARNING: direct download](https://samv2.ams3.digitaloceanspaces.com/latest/latest.zip)
 Other versions are zipped under the root space, with <version>.zip as name.
 Versions get constructed once a day at night.